 Bingo we found the perfect spot, or so we thought.

 It was in a small outdoor supermarket car park that had a perimeter fence with only one way in and one way out.
 We checked and the area was patrolled by 2 security guards and the car was visible from the supermarket, it ticked all the boxes.
 We locked up, went inside and grabbed a few supplies for the road, no more than 10 minutes had passed by the time we arrived back to the car.
 As I opened the car boot my heart sank.
 No longer was my black Kathmandu backpack, that had been with me to every country I visited, there.
-Nor was my girlfriends brand new 70L backpack that she had purchased for her first backpacking adventure four months previously.
+Nor was my girlfriends brand new 70L backpack she had purchased for her first backpacking adventure just four months previously.

 We quickly rushed to the backseats as this was where my partner had her day bag and I had my camera bag, both were also gone.
 We were now standing outside our Wicked Campervan with all the doors open and literally nothing we were travelling with was in our possession anymore.